 - In public, a minimum distance of 1.5 meters to other people should be maintained if possible

-- Due to the increasing number of infections, masks are also compulsory in certain city centres or at highly frequented public places
+- Masks are also compulsory in certain city centres or at highly frequented public places

 - In some federal states, fines may be imposed without prior warning in case of violation of this obligation